 How good are you at dealing with criticism?

 A while ago I completed Tara Mohr’s programme for women Playing Big.
 A topic that we explored, and a chapter in her book Playing Big: A Practical Guide for Brilliant Women Like you, is Unhooking from praise and criticism.
 It really got my thinking about the role of criticism in my life.
-The central tenet of the chapter is that ‘playing big’, (striding towards realising our fullest potential) is based on movement and fear of criticism is one of the things which can constrain this movement.
+The central tenet of the chapter is that ‘playing big’, (striding towards realising our fullest potential) is based on movement.
+Fear of criticism is one of the things which can constrain us from moving forward.

 I wonder how often you’ve thought about the impact that fear of criticism has on you?
 How do you respond to criticism or the thought of it?
 Do you play safe and stick with the things you know you do well?
 Does it stop you stretching into new areas of your work and life?